Menstrual Cup Quiz: How to Find Your Size

 Congratulations: By taking this menstrual cup quiz, you’ve one step closer to empowered living beyond your period.
 Have a question?
 Email us and we'll be in touch shortly.
 We love you and our product and would be thrilled to help.

 Disclaimer: This article is informational only and does not serve as medical advice.
 If you have a question, please speak with your doctor.
-If you have an IUD, please speak with your gynecologist before switching feminine care products.
+If you have an IUD, please speak with your gynecologist before switching to Casco Cup.